How To Get Feedback On Your Social Skills And How You Come Across

 Ask random strangers how you come across

-For example, you could go to a nightclub or public square, approach people, and explain you're looking for some opinions on how you come across.
+For example, you could go to a nightclub or public square, approach people, and politely explain you're looking for some opinions on the impression you make.
 You might get some superficial feedback from this method, but it's not a typical thing to do.
 Many people will be taken aback and not want to answer, or give you a quick, generic response.

 Ask for anonymous feedback online